sergey-samoylov/yt-mpv/README.md

 ## Step 1

-By default yt-mpv starts with three "example channels".
-They are not blured on the screenshot bellow.
+By default yt-mpv starts with four "example channels".
+Three of thev are not blured on the screenshot bellow.

 You can find out channel ids of your favorite channels and add them to the script as you please.